 Wellspring: Poetry for the Journey

-St. Stephen's Church offers a weekly poetry resource written by our Associate for Religion and the Arts, Allison Seay.
-These guides may be used by Emmaus Groups or other small groups, or for individual study and reflection.
+St. Stephen's Church offers this weekly resource written by our Associate for Religion and the Arts, Allison Seay.
+The guides may be used by Emmaus Groups or other small groups, or for individual study and reflection.
 You can read more about poetry at St. Stephen's here.

 To subscribe to the weekly poetry email, follow this link.